zhaoky/flqin/README.md

 Small but complete.
 It is an introductory FE project with a complete functional structure that is worth learning for beginners.

-Because the MVVM framework is numerous and constantly updated, For the purpose of learning, and finally chose to implement [an MVVM framework](https://github.com/zhaoky/mvvm) to serve this project, welcome to exchange!

-In order to 'SEO' and beginner learning, a [pure static page](https://resume.flqin.com) and a [Chinese-English page](<(https://flqin.com/resume)) based on [MVVM].
+In order to 'SEO' and beginner learning, a [pure static page](https://resume.flqin.com) and a [Chinese-English page](https://flqin.com/resume) based on [MVVM](https://github.com/zhaoky/mvvm) developed by ourselves.

 Please [click here](https://github.com/zhaoky/flqin/issues) if you have any questions or suggestions.Learn from each other and make progress together!